 - Neuromorphic Computer Compares to Mouse Brain - IBM research demonstrates prototype neuromorphic computing system with 48 million electronic neurons, based on True North low-power chips, for running deep learning algorithms.

-For further information on the Hartree Centre Energy Efficiency Project, see here.
+For further information on the architecture of The Machine, see here.

 - New ITRS 2.0 Website